GalOrrery/interpolated-coordinates/README.rst

          (0.76923077, -1.94973395, 1.11038556, 0.66698678)]
      (has differentials w.r.t.: 's')>

-For deeper integration and access to interpolated methods, the ``InterpolatedCoordinateFrame`` can wrap any |Frame|, whether or not it contains an interpolated representation.
+For deeper integration and access to interpolation methods, the ``InterpolatedCoordinateFrame`` can wrap any |Frame|_, whether or not it contains an interpolated representation.

     >>> iframe = icoord.InterpolatedCoordinateFrame(frame)  # frame contains irep